-1 employee of the City of Racine?Yes department and position held 1. - Are you or any family member an electric Racine?YesNo If yes, pleas ted or appointed official of the City or e indicate what position is held.
-2. Are you or any family member a member of any City of Racine board, committee, commission, or authority?YesNo If yes, please indicate positions held 3. • Are you or any family member a consultant, contractor, or agent with the City of Racine?YesNo If yes, please indicate position held The a bove information provided is true and co orrect 1110 G sove intermation provided to true and of 511001.
+1 r an employee of the City of Racine?Yes what department and position held 1. elected or appointed official of the City or please indicate what position is held.
+2 Are you or any family member a n member of any City of Racine board, committee, esNo If yes, please indicate positions consultant, contractor, or agent with the City of es, please indicate position held.
+The above information provided is true a and correct.
 Signature Date Signature Date